snyk-community/sdr-bootstrap-prepack/README.md

 **Note:** If you prefer to run Structor on another port use command option where port is specified: `structor -p 4000`

+There is two ways of getting to work with this project:

+* The first is to clone project using Structor's gallery page. **Often it takes too much time and ends up with network error**

 In the browser you will see the projects gallery, find **sdr-bootstrap-prepack** project there and start cloning it by clicking on `clone` link.

 <p align="center">